Hillcrest Grammar School

 Hillcrest was accredited by the Independent Schools Council.

 The school was owned and operated by a registered charity "Hillcrest Grammar School (Bramhall Educational Trust Limited)", which is also a limited company.

 Notable former pupils and history

-Past pupils include TV presenter Yvette Fielding, known especially as the youngest presenter of Blue Peter, former professional footballer Nicky Summerbee, Anabel Kutay, dancer and finalist on BBC's "So you think you can Dance", Paula Smith, a Nurse Consultant for the Covid-19 pandemic at NHS England, and Robert Garside the first person to run around the world.
+Past pupils include TV presenter Yvette Fielding, known especially as the youngest presenter of Blue Peter, former professional footballer Nicky Summerbee, Robert Garside the first person to run around the world, and music composer and producer Daniel Liam Glyn.